pact-foundation/pact-ruby/README.md

 ## Pact best practices

 As in all things, there are good ways to implement Pacts, and there are not so good ways.
+There are also some Pact GOTCHAS to beware of!
 Check out the [Best practices](https://github.com/realestate-com-au/pact/wiki/Best-practices) section of the documentation to make sure you're not Pacting it Wrong.

 ## Docs